-Region reported the dates of sale for its home-market sales as the invoice date because the invoice is the first document in which the final price and quantity for sale are agreed upon and memorialized in Region's records in their ordinary course of business.
-Therefore, we preliminarily determine to use Region's invoice date as the date of sale for its home market sales.
-For U.S. market sales, Region reported the invoice date or shipment date from the factory, whichever occurred first, as the date of sale.
-We preliminarily find that the date of sale is the earlier of these two dates for the U.S. sales.
+Region reported the invoice date as the date of sale for its home market sales because the invoice is the first document in which the final price and quantity for sale are agreed upon and memorialized in Region's records in their ordinary course of business.
+Therefore, we preliminarily find that Region's invoice date is the most appropriate date of sale for its home market sales, as the record indicates that the terms of sale are established and no longer subject to change.
+For U.S. sales, Region reported the invoice date or shipment date from the factory, whichever occurred first, as the date of sale.
+We preliminarily find that the date of sale is the earlier of the invoice date or shipment date from the factory, as the record shows that the terms of sale for U.S. sales are established by this date.